Coronavirus updates: Florida has 53 hospitals with no ICU beds - LI News Radio

 “I’m pleading with your viewers, I’m begging you, please understand that we are not trying to take away your freedoms when we say wear a face covering,” he said.
 “We are saying if we do these things, we can actually open and stay open.”

-On Sunday, during his interview with Fox News’ Chris Wallace, Trump said he’s a believer of masks but also “masks cause problems too,” and said there would be no national mandate for masks.
-He also took issue with CDC Director Robert Redfield’s statement that if everyone wore a face mask over the next four to six weeks, “we could drive this epidemic to the ground.”
+On Sunday, during his interview with Fox News’ Chris Wallace, Trump said he’s a believer masks but also “masks cause problems too,” and said there would be no national mandate for masks.
+He also took issue with CDC Director Robert Redfield’s statement that if everyone wore face masks over the next four to six weeks, “we could drive this epidemic to the ground.”

-“I don’t agree with the statement that if everybody wears a mask everything disappears,” Trump said during the interview.
+“I don’t agree with the statement that if everybody wear a mask everything disappears,” Trump said during the interview.

 Trump also criticized Adams during the interview for earlier statements against mask use.
 The surgeon general admitted he and his team were wrong during the beginning of the pandemic.